ripytide/nodit/README.md

 ### Overlap

-Two ranges are "overlapping" if there exists a point that is contained within both ranges.
+Two intervals are "overlapping" if there exists a point that is contained within both intervals.
 For example, `2..4` and `2..6` overlap but `2..4` and `4..8` do not.

 ### Touching

-Two ranges are "touching" if they do not overlap and there exists no value between them.
+Two intervals are "touching" if they do not overlap and there exists no value between them.
 For example, `2..4` and `4..6` are touching but `2..4` and `6..8` are not, neither are `2..6` and `4..8`.